 - a.
-Increase pathways into green jobs for all - b.
-See priority Equitable distribution of green economy jobs (solar panel fitting etc.) - c.
+Increase pathways into green jobs for all - b.b.
+See priority Equitable distribution of green economy jobs (solar panel fitting etc.) - c.c.
 Encourage diversity within HR and recruitment teams in businesses a.
 Focus more on holding those responsible for climate change to action and improving lives of those not a.
 Focus priorities on business' need to make change and place less blame on individuals

-2.Less focus of green funding on "preaching to the converted"
+PRIORITY 2.
+Less focus of green funding on "preaching to the converted" ACTIONS:

-3. Recognition that the weight of responsibility for climate change lies with business
+PRIORITY 3.
+Recognition that the weight of responsibility for climate change lies with large businesses and not micro/small start-ups (Updated 2024)